euronion/trace/README.md

 ```
 $ tree -L 1
 .
+├── LICENSES    # Texts of the licenses used in this repository
 ├── actions     # Scripts for building and solving the model
+│   └── paper_plots # Specific scripts to create the plots from the paper
 ├── config      # Input configuration for model and scenarios
 ├── data        # Input data for the model
 ├── envs        # Python environment definitions
 ├── escs        # ESC definitions; blueprints for building the PyPSA models
-|               # The blueprints contain technologies and how they are linked together
+|   |           # The blueprints contain technologies and how they are linked together
+│   ├── hvdc-to-elec
+│   └── pipeline-h2-to-elec
 ├── figures     # (created automatically) Figures used in the paper based on results
-├── LICENSES    # License files for all licenses used in this repository
 ├── logs        # (created automatically) log files for each execute rule
 ├── README.md   # You are reading this
 ├── resources   # (created automatically) intermediary files
 ├── results     # (created automatically) Result files for each scenario/year/ESC/exporter-importer;
-│               # Contains the optimised PyPSA networks and a CSV file with prominent results
+│   |           # Contains the optimised PyPSA networks and a CSV file with prominent results
+│   ├── annually_with_csp
+│   ├── annually_without_csp
+│   ├── ...
+│   ├── weekly_with_csp
+│   └── weekly_without_csp
 ├── rules       # Snakemake rule directory containing the workflow definitino for the model
+├── scenarios   # Contains the scenarios modelled in this study
 └── Snakefile   # Snakemake file orchestrating the workflow
 ```